-• Exposure to controversial weapons (no. 14)
+- Exposure to controversial weapons (no. 14) - Investee countries subject to social violations (no. 16)

 The above principal adverse impacts are taken into account through the application of exclusions, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The investment strategy does not provide for a dedicated control mechanism for the values of the PAI indicators at overall portfolio level.